 In the evening, your driver will pick you up from your hotel in Salvador for a night out in the city!
 First you will tour the neighborhood of Rio Vermelho, which is considered one of the most vibrant and cultural bohemian neighborhoods in Salvador.
-A neighborhood filled with artists and lots of bars, Rio Vermelho contains the main gay nightclub of Salvador; San Sebastian.
+A neighborhood filled with artists and lots of bars, Rio Vermelho contains many nightclubs.
 The pre-game can be done in Largo de Santana, where Dinha is located.
 It is one of the most famous spots and arguably the best in Bahia to enjoy Acarajé, a typical snack food which is similar to a shrimp falafel.

 Day 5 – Salvador

 In the morning, you will have a transfer to Praia do Flamengo for a full day of fun in the sun!

 You will have this day to enjoy Praia do Flamengo, one of the nicest beaches in Salvador.
 Located farther away from the city center and main tourist hub in Salvador, Praia do Flamengo offers calm, less crowded, and beautiful beach setting combined with a relaxed atmosphere all around.